 There is also a Caldicott Guardian who is the Executive Director with responsibility for confidentiality.
-In Stockport NHS Foundation Trust this is the Chief Nurse/Director of Quality Governance.
+In Stockport NHS Foundation Trust this is the Medical Director.

 These are useful if you are unsure about whether or not to disclose information to someone.
 If the purpose of using the information does not form part of the patient's care and treatment, or you feel that too much information is being requested, then you should refuse to disclose the information.